isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-05-18-Speech-by-Second-Minister-for-Law-Finance-&-Education-Indranee-Rajah-at-the-Debate-on-Presidents-Address.md

 <ol start="110">
 <li>In this regard, I was struck by what the former Director-General of Education Ms Ho Peng said in her speech at the Appreciation Dinner upon her retirement.
 She said:
 </li>
-* “We never went out to be a world class education system but through good thinking, planning and sheer hard work, we woke up one day to the realisation that we were regarded as world class.
-The idea took  some getting used to - and I hope never - because education is such a complex business, it is after all to  mould the future of our nation, that we must never be complacent, to always keep on our toes, to be  forward-looking and yet remain connected with the ground, the voices of students, teachers, school leaders,parents and the community.*
+<i>“We never went out to be a world class education system but through good thinking, planning and sheer hard work, we woke up one day to the realisation that we were regarded as world class.
+The idea took  some getting used to - and I hope never - because education is such a complex business, it is after all to  mould the future of our nation, that we must never be complacent, to always keep on our toes, to be  forward-looking and yet remain connected with the ground, the voices of students, teachers, school leaders,parents and the community.</i>
 </ol>

 {:start="111"}